COVID-19 cases keep surging in Canada as four provinces report new one-day highs

 "These developments are deeply concerning as they put countless Canadians at risk of life-threatening illness, cause serious disruptions to health services and present significant challenges for areas not adequately equipped to manage complex medical emergencies."

-Among those areas is the fly-in community of Fond du Lac First Nation in northern Saskatchewan, which was reporting 61 active COVID-19 cases as of Friday.
+Among those areas is the fly-in community of Fond du Lac First Nation in northern Saskatchewan, which was reporting 63 COVID-19 cases as of Saturday -- 55 of them active.

-About 1,000 people call the remote community home, and a full 300 of them have been told to self-isolate.
+About 1,000 people call the remote community home, and more than 300 of them have been told to self-isolate.

-Saskatchewan Premier Scott Moe called the record 439 new cases in his province "very concerning," adding the seven-day average for new daily cases is the highest it's ever been at 203.
+Saskatchewan Premier Scott Moe called the record 439 new cases in his province on Saturday "very concerning," adding the seven-day average for new daily cases is the highest it's ever been at 203.

 Nunavut is also recording a surge in new COVID-19 cases, though it hasn't beat its single-day high.